dyhpoon/dyhpoon.github.io/resume.md

     *Software Developer*, Sep 2013 - Present

-    - Developed "Grab for Instagram" in both Android and iOS version.
+    - Develop "Grab for Instagram" in both Android and iOS version.
-    	- Awarded the 19th Webby Awards Official Honoree — *MOBILE SITES & APPS "Best Use of Mobile Camera"* in 2015
+    	- Award the 19th Webby Awards Official Honoree — *MOBILE SITES & APPS "Best Use of Mobile Camera"* in 2015
     	- Over million of users have downloaded and rated 4+ in [app store](https://itunes.apple.com/hk/app/grab-for-instagram-your-instagram/id546639267?mt=8)
     	- Over 100,000+ of active users are using daily
 <div class="section group">